Makster04/All_Data_Engineering/(KEY)Surprise.md

 ```

 ### 1. Loading and Preparing Data
+The `Reader` class is configured to match the CSV file format (with a defined rating scale of 1 to 5).
+The dataset is then loaded into Surprise using `Dataset.load_from_file()`.
 ```python
 # Assume we have a CSV file 'ratings.csv' with the format: userID, itemID, rating, timestamp
 # For example: